President (card game): Further Variations

 In some variants, there are certain cards that are able to be played over a 2, those being the two "One-Eyed" Jacks (The Jack of Spades and the Jack of Hearts) and the "Suicide King" (the King of Hearts), the latter of which also ranks above the former.
 This is often also played in conjunction with the stipulation that one fewer of a bomb card is required to be played over a trick of pairs or triples.
 For example, if a player plays 4 aces, it can be beaten with three 2s, both One-Eyed Jacks, or the King of Hearts.
 This creates a rare but interesting scenario where if all four 2s are played at once, it is unbeatable as trumping it would require 3 One-Eyed Jacks or two Suicide Kings, which is impossible if playing with only one deck.

 In some variants, a player cannot end on a 2 or a joker (or any card that instantly clears the deck), otherwise they immediately become scum/super scum, regardless of who actually got rid of their cards last.
 (For example, in game, Bob and Alice are the only people left.
 Bob has an ace and a 2 in his hand.
 He plays the ace, which Alice cannot play on.
 That card is discarded, however, Bob has ended on a 2, which means he immediately becomes scum/super scum, and Alice does not fall to the lowest rank.)

 In variants that include "quick-clears", a player can complete the cards on the table by playing the remaining cards of the quadruple.
 This is valid even if the last card played of the quadruple before the clear was a face-down or face-up card the previous player "attempted" to play in a commonly accepted charade wherein that player shows the card before picking it up along with the pile.
 In this type of clear, timing is key and successfully pulling it off reveals the true skill of the clearing player.

-Some other smaller variant rules include the president being obligated to give their lowest cards to the scum, and the game lasting until all players empty their hands.
+Another variant requires the President to give their lowest cards to the scum, even if this "breaks up" a good combination in their starting deal.